m0zzes/fuzzer/README.md

 # fuzzer
-A simple website fuzzer writtenin Python
+A simple website fuzzer written in Python